 - To develop training materials for professionals to understand the value of psychological approaches to Huntington’s disease.

-- Development of a psychological treatment for anxiety among people affected by Huntington’s disease.
+- Development of a guided self help treatment for anxiety among people affected by Huntington’s disease.
 This project has been funded by the Gossweiler Foundation (PI: Maria Dale) and is currently underway.

 Recent publications and conference abstracts: